Erroler/Bloxorz/README.md

 **This repository contains a remake of the game in Python.**

 **This project was developed as an academic project for an Artificial Intelligence college subject**.
-As such, several search algorithms have been implemented, namely: Depth-first Search, Breadth-First Search, Uniform cost Search, Best first Search and A*.
+As such, several graph search algorithms have been implemented, namely: Depth-first Search, Breadth-First Search, Uniform cost Search, Best first Search and A*.

 You can simply play the game or see the performance of each algorithm on a game level (Solution cost, Nodes explored, Time solved (ms)).